Architecture Work Sample - What It Is, What It Isn’t & Examples

 This work sample is so well-structured!
 After an eye-catching hero image and a brief introduction, he dives into some of the projects he’s been involved in.
 He kept it short and to the point.
 He included two sample projects and included a third one with a bit more in detail.

 The way Nikita showcased his projects is super recruiter-friendly.
 He included his work samples on architectural posters and gathered them on his Archifolio site.
 This way, his projects are easily digestible, yet they have all the necessary information.
-Plus, it gives him room to expand on his projects even further in the interview.

 We want to highlight Samantha’s year 3 projects, which is a perfect example of an architectural work sample.
 She didn’t go on and explain everything in her project, rather just gave a taste test.
 And we’re eager to eat some more!